4 Day Kruger Park and Panorama Route Safari

 - Limited refreshments, tea and coffee

-- All game drives on an open safari vehicle with expert guide
+- All game drives on an open safari vehicle with an expert guide

 - Full-day, fully-guided tour of Panorama Route tour